Common Admission Test: CAT Pattern and Duration

-In total, the CAT 2024 exam consists of 68 questions, with a maximum score of 204 marks.
+In total, the CAT 2025 exam consists of 68 questions, with a maximum score of 204 marks.

-Candidates cannot switch between sections while answering; the order of sections is fixed as: VARC → DILR → QA.
+Candidates can not switch between sections while answering; the order of sections is fixed as: VARC → DILR → QA.

 Controversy

+In 2003, CAT got leaked, leading to a re-examination.

 In CAT 2024, a question of slot 2 in VARC was challenged by students and educators but IIM C did not accept any changes.
 One candidate took the matter to the court still the challenge was not accepted.

+In CAT 2025, IIM K released provisional answer keys without releasing provisional answers for QA (TITA) questions.

 CAT registrations in numbers over the years

+The number of CAT registration increased around 93% since 2005.
 The number of registrations in the past years are shown in the following chart: